bcritt1/H-S-Documentation/HPCIntro.md

  Doing so should output a job ID for you in the terminal.
 On Sherlock, you can check the status of your job using ```squeue -u $USER```, which will show all your jobs by ID number, tell you whether your job is pending (PD) or running (R), and give you further details on the job. [[[SCREENSHOT]]].
 Because Farmshare isn't a live research environment, there's rarely a queue to show this function, but you will definitely need to use ```squeue``` to monitor your jobs on Sherlock.

  Because of the batch system, outputs are not handled the same way as when you run a python script on your personal computer.
 In an interactive session, outputs (usually of cells, not entire scripts) are immediately displayed on your screen.
 Because there are lots of intermediary outputs and your job may not run right away, outputs are instead routed to the file we designated in our sbatch script (testjob%j.out [%j here is a variable for job number: the number you just saw will be automatically added to this file's name so you can keep the files straight when you submit multiple jobs]).
-So to see our output, we can type
+So to see our output, we can type the command below, where the \*'s stand for the job number assigned to you by the system:

  ```
  cat test_job.*****.out
  ```

- where the \*'s stand for the job number assigned to you by the system.
 If everything went correctly, you should see "Hello, world!" in the terminal.
 This means that our sbatch script submitted our python script to Farmshare, which ran the python code and outputted "Hello, world!" to the \*.out file.
-Congratulations, you just ran your first script in an HPC environment!
+Congratulations, you just ran your first script in an HPC environment![^3]

  ## Data Transfer